Home

 Robert Garlick

 I am an economist studying labor markets in developing economies, particularly how to reduce search and matching frictions to increase employment, earnings and productivity.
-I also study how labor markets intersect with government policies on income support and public works employment.
-My two secondary research agendas are on human capital and on methods and measurement.
+I also study how labor markets intersect with government policies on income support and public works employment, how people acquire human capital, survey design, and econometric methods.

 [CV] [Google scholar profile] [Research statement]

-I am currently an assistant professor in the Duke University Economics Department and an affiliate at the Poverty Action Lab.
+I am currently based at the Duke University Economics Department and affiliated with the Abdul Latif Jameel Poverty Action Lab and Institute of Labor Economics.
 I previously worked as Postdoctoral Researcher in the World Bank's Development Research Group and studied at the University of Michigan and University of Cape Town.